CodeChron/fullstack-js-with-meteor-react-docs/setting_up_your_project.md

 import '/imports/startup/client'
 ```

-You should now see the same welcome info you see by default.
-If so, you know your imports are set up properly.
+You should now just see a blank white page.
+That's ok.
+It just means everything is working but nothing is being rendered to the screen.